danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - A Lambda handler for the `GET /profile` endpoint to return the profile data.
 - `curl` as the client to send HTTP requests to the API.

-We can visualize how these components will interact with each other as follows:
+We can visualize how these components will interact with each like this:

 <figure>
   <img src="./img/auth-flow.png" alt="Image that shows an auth flow diagram.">